Originally posted on National Center for Family Philanthropy.

 In many ways, philanthropy and technology are dangerous yet exciting collaborators.
-Technological advancements are happening so rapidly today; what seemed impossible yesterday is today’s status quo.
+Technological advancements are happening so rapidly today; what seemed impossible yesterday is today’s status quo, especially so due to the rise in remote workers.
 Combined with the generally optimistic, can-do attitude prevalent in philanthropy, you have the recipe for head-spinning change.
 Philanthropists want to believe the greatest problems facing us today are solvable.
 You are willing to take chances.
 You believe there are solutions.

-When I started off this blog, the impact of poor project management was top of mind.
+When I started this blog, the impact of poor project management was top of mind.
 Too often, we see people looking to buy a “solution” without knowing what they expect to gain.
-But (and I say this from experience!), a solution is only as good as the defined problem you’re trying to solve.
+The need for rapid improvement has become elevated over this past year.
+However, the single act of purchasing new tech won’t make your organization resilient against future issues.
+I say this from experience; a solution is only as good as the defined problem you’re trying to solve.
 In other words, if you can’t define the problem... you can’t recognize the solution.

 How will Artificial Intelligence Impact Philanthropy?

 The term “Artificial Intelligence (AI)” gets thrown around a lot.
 But what does it mean?
 There are existing systems that perform a version of AI.
 Our content management system (Uberflip) uses an “AI engine” to track popular pieces of content and then make recommendations to viewers based on traffic and engagement.
 But it still needs some form of human input to do its job.
 So, is this really AI?
 It’s simply following a set of rules a human (our Content Manager) told it to follow… “if content X gets Y views, then recommend to visitors.”
 The nonprofit industry might leverage tools like readable.io or the HOTH to check their proposals or story sharing for readability.
 Similarly, imagine online grants management systems with built-in “readability scores” as a tool that gives applicants the immediate feedback they crave.